jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 Each of these items is discussed in more detail below.

-### Repository README
+### Repository README.md
-Even though similar content will be available in the User’s Guide and other points of entry, the GitHub Read Me should have at a minimum:
+Even though similar content will be available in the User’s Guide and other points of entry, the GitHub Read Me (currently in the .md / markdown format) should have at a minimum:

 -   Purpose of code and framework
 -   Links to main website properties